Wind power in Indiana: Wind generation

-As this graph indicates, Indiana generally tends to have more steady wind from Fall to Spring months, evidenced by the fact that even in Southern Indiana, wind chill is a common factor of outside conditions.
-October and November, for example often see large variances in temperature, causing more days of strong gusty winds, thereby generating more wind electricity production.
+As this graph indicates, Indiana generally tends to have more steady wind from fall to spring months, evidenced by the fact that even in southern Indiana, wind chill is a common factor of outside conditions.
+October and November, for example, often see large variances in temperature, causing more days of strong gusty winds, thereby generating more wind electricity production.
 The same happens in March and April.
-But often in the Summer months the air tends to stagnate, resulting in less wind electricity production.
+However, often in the summer months, the air tends to stagnate, resulting in less wind electricity production.

 Wind farms

 The following table of wind farms and utility-scale wind power developments uses data from the AWEA, the State of Indiana, and other sources.
 For the larger projects constructed in phases, the table lists separate information for each phase.
 The name of each wind farm is the name used by the energy company when referring to the farm.
-The Wind Farm suffix is implied and hence removed for brevity.
+The "Wind Farm" suffix is implied and hence removed for brevity.
 For more details and references for each wind farm, see its article.